Cheng-Lin-Li/SegCaps/README.md

   5. Modify program for color images. =>Completed

   6. Model training =>Completed
     6-1.
 Enhance MSCOCO crawler to download image by IDs with specific class of image masking file.
-(Jul 28)
+(Jun 28)

   7. Integrate model with webcam. =>Completed